OpenElements/maven-support-care/README.md

 Apache Maven is a critical tool in the Java ecosystem, used by millions of developers worldwide with >100 million downloads per year.
 Despite its importance, Maven is maintained primarily on a volunteer basis with no fixed financial support.
-Our mission is to create a sustainable source of funding for invidivuals to enable continuous improvements and professional support for Maven.
+Our mission is to create a sustainable source of funding for highly needed work around the Apache Maven project and direct contribution to the project.
+Our goal is to enable continuous improvements and professional support for Maven.

 ## How we work